-INPIXON 2479 E. BAYSHORE ROAD SUITE 195 PALO ALTO, CA 94303
+2479 E. BAYSHORE ROAD, SUITE 195 AMLO ALTO, CA 94303

-VOTE BY INTERNET

-Before The Meeting - Go to www.proxyvote.com
+VOTE BY INTERNET Before The Meeting - Go to www.proxyvote.com or scan the QR Barcode above

 Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
 Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.